earthly/website/blog/_posts/2020-11-13-protobufs-and-grpc.md

         SAVE IMAGE as kvserver:latest
 ```

-You can give it a try on your own by using our example code in our GitHub repo, just run:
+You can give it a try on your own by using our example code in our GitHub repository, just run:

 ``` bash
     git clone https://github.com/earthly/example-grpc-key-value-store.git